 In addition to the study of the English language in the three dimensions of the Trivium, the Lyceum Institute also aims to offer education in other languages important for a robust education: specifically, Latin, ancient Greek, German, and French.
 At present, we only offer a program in Latin, but intend to expand in the coming few years.

-The Lyceum Institute’s Introduction to the Latin Language enables students to have reading fluency for simple Latin texts, such as Caesar’s Commentarii de bello gallico and the Latin Vulgate Bible without need of external aids.
-This further enables the reading of Medieval Latin, including the works of Thomas Aquinas.
+The Lyceum Institute’s Latin program comprises Elementary and Intermediate courses which enable students to have reading fluency for simple Latin texts, such as Caesar’s Commentarii de bello gallico and the Latin Vulgate Bible without need of extensive external aids.
+A further program will assist students in the reading of poetry and of Medieval Latin, including the works of Thomas Aquinas.

 All Lyceum Institute members are, further, invited to participate in the colloquium series.
 These colloquia, comprising a pre-recorded lecture and a live question and answer session, invite respected academics and intellectuals to challenge our thinking through their own hard-earned expertise, reflections, and insights.

 This series aims, year-by-year, to build the offerings of the Lyceum Institute and to expose its members to thinking they might not encounter otherwise, as well as to provide yet… [Read more].